suryadhir2/ESE545/README.txt

 Welcome...

+You are looking at our submission for Project 1 of ESE 545 (Data Mining: Learning from Massive Datasets).

 To run our code, open the proj1_main.py file in your favorite editor, and change the filepath in line 15 to your locally saved location of amazonReviews.json.